fischuu/fischuu.github.io/lectures/IntroductionToR/index.md

 * It is an _universal tool_.
 Usually there is a function in R for everything, or if there isn’t, soon there will be.

-* Good environment for sharing yur analysis tools.
+* Good environment for sharing your analysis tools.

 ---